Chuo University: Ichigaya-Tamachi campus

 This too is in Shinjuku ward, Tokyo.
 It is near Ichigaya Station (JR Chūō-Sōbu Line, Shinjuku, Namboku, and Yūrakuchō subway lines).

 It contains the Chuo Graduate School of International Accounting (professional graduate school) and the Graduate School of Public Policy.
 It is also a downtown satellite campus for graduate schools.

 Surugadai Memorial Hall

 This is in Chiyoda ward, Tokyo.
 It can be reached from Ochanomizu Station (JR Chūō-Sōbu Line and Marunouchi subway line).

 Academic activities

 Research institutions

 Chuo has eight research institutions and one research based educational institution.

 Institute of Comparative Law in Japan

-This was established as the first research institute for comparative legal studies in Japan and East Asia.
+It was established as the first research institute for comparative legal studies in Japan and East Asia.
 Its academic research journal Hikakuhō Zasshi is one of the most prestigious academic journals in this field.
 Its office and library are on Tama Campus.

 Institute of Economic Research

-This was established in 1964.
+It was established in 1964.
 Its research covers microeconomics, macroeconomics and Marxian economics.

 Institute of Social Sciences

-This was established in 1979.
+It was established in 1979.
 Its research covers a wide range of social sciences including politics, applied policy studies, area studies and modern histories.